Inria-Chile/oceania-query-demo/examples/README.md

 ### Option 5: Query of Tara Oceans Data from a Dockerized Jupyter Server

-With [inriachile/jupyter-minimal-notebook](Dockerized Jupyter Server of Inria-Chile) we are providing those examples in a prepared Docker image.
+With [Dockerized Jupyter Server of Inria-Chile](https://hub.docker.com/repository/docker/inriachile/jupyter-minimal-notebook) we are providing those examples in a prepared Docker image.

 Install Docker Engine with [Docker Engine](https://docs.docker.com/engine/install) in your proper platform and run: